1and1internet/oneandone-cloud-controller-manager/README.md

  - Joining a node: the new node should be added to all loadbalancers
  - Updating a service: the loadbalancer should be updated
  - Deleting a service: the loadbalancer should be deleted
+ - Parameterise CCM version so different CCMs can be e2e tested